 As I was making my New York-style strawberry Cheesecake yesterday, my two dogs sat and watched patiently.
-I like to bake my creamy Cheesecake with a bit of Strawberry Jam to give it a colorful and fruity look.
+I like to make Cheesecake with lots of Cream Cheese to give it that creamy cheese flavor.
 After it cooled down, I had a taste and almost fed my pups a spoonful of it too when I wondered if Cheesecake is safe for dogs to eat.

 Can dogs eat Cheesecake?
 Yes, while dogs can eat Cheesecake, it doesn’t mean that they should have it often or regularly because Cheesecake is high in fats, sugar, and dairy.
 For dogs that are lactose intolerant, eating even a little bit of Cheesecake can make them sick.

 Yes, dogs can have Cheesecake in moderation.
 To fully answer this question, let’s find out what Cheesecake is, what it is made of, and the cooking method for making Cheesecake.

 Cheesecake is a widely beloved dessert.
 Unlike regular cakes that consist of sponge and icing, cheesecakes are made of a thick layer of cream cheese with a thin base of crushed cookies.